exhuma/gouge/docs/index.rst

 Background
 ----------

+``gouge`` started off as a way to share logging formatters across all my applications.
+Starting with version 1.2, it now also contains the :py:class:`gouge.filter.ShiftingFilter <first filter>`.
+Again, to share the same behaviour across applications.

-``gouge`` is a very simple package to simplify some logging setup.
-Think of it as "Themes for the logging module".
-It is very "thin", and has no dependencies other than :py:mod:`blessings`. :py:mod:`blessings` is only used for formatting (colour, bold, …) and it does not have any external dependencies itself.
+It is very "thin", and has no dependencies other than :py:mod:`blessings`.
+:py:mod:`blessings` is only used for formatting (colour, bold, …) and it does not have any external dependencies itself.
 At least not at the time of this writing.

 I have a fair amount of applications which log to the console.
 While the default formatting given by :py:func:`logging.basicConfig()` is usable, I